NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 ## Classifying Trees Further

-We've thoroughly worked with the *AMERICAN* binary search tree long enough, and now let's analyze it a bit more just for good measure.
+We've worked with the *AMERICAN* binary search tree for quite a while, and now let's analyze it a bit more just for good measure.

 ### Balanced Trees